-When this is lit red continually, it's warning you that the projection lamp has exceeded 1000 hours of service.
+When this is lit red continually, it's warning you that the projection lamp has exceeded 2000 hours (1500 hours: MT1045) of service.
 After this light appears, it is advisable to replace the projection lamp as soon as possible.
 (See page E-33)

 In addition the message "LAMP USAGE XX HOURS" appears continually when the on-screen menu is not displayed.
-If this light blinks red rapidly, it indicates that the lamp cover is not attached properly or the projector is overheated.
+If this light blinks red rapidly, it indicates that the lamp cover or filter cover is not attached properly or the projector is overheated.
 See the Status Light Messages on page E-35 for more details.